coconeuro/coconeuro.github.io/_posts/2024-02-13-color-constancy.md

 #### What is the goal of this test?

-One of a few aspects we're interested in, is to what degree the strength of illusory color perception correlates between colors.
+One of a few aspects we're interested in is to what degree the strength of illusory color perception correlates between colors.
 For instance, if you happen to have a relatively strong percept of illusory blue, do you also tend to perceive illusory yellow as more saturated?

-Based on prior work, we strongly suspect so.
-But is the correlation similar between all colors?
-This is the more interesting question, also because it is less confounded by differences in user screens and ambient light conditions.
+Based on prior work, we already have strong reasons to expect such dependencies.
+However, less is known to what degree the correlations are <i>similar between the colors</i>.
+It is also the question that is less confounded by differences in user screens and ambient light conditions.

-We are also very curious whether &mdash; based on the color ratings for the different illusory color categories &mdash; we identify certain "perceptual fingerprints" that predict what observers see in The Dress and similar images.
+We are also very curious whether &mdash; based on the color ratings for the different illusory color categories &mdash; we can identify certain "perceptual fingerprints" that predict what observers see in The Dress and similar images.
 It might tell us something about the mechanisms involved and why humans differ so much in their subjective percepts.

 More generally, we aim to characterize factors that influence the strength and the patterns of illusory color perception: age, gender, country of origin, ambient light, screen, time of the day, time of the year, visual hemifield, and many more.